Mirror Bridges Between Probability Measures: Mathematical Preliminaries

-\textbf{Iterative Proportional Fitting Procedure.} In the literature, the typical strategy for solving the problem (\ref{eq:sbp}) is to apply a general technique known as the \emph{Iterative Proportional Fitting Procedure} (IPFP) \citep{fortet1940res,kullback1968probabilities}.
-This procedure obtains the Schr\"odinger bridge by iteratively solving the following pair of half-bridge problems:
+The typical strategy for solving the problem (\ref{eq:sbp}) is to apply a general technique known as the \emph{Iterative Proportional Fitting Procedure} (IPFP) \cite{fortet1940res,kullback1968probabilities}.
+Given initial and final marginals $\pi_0$ and $\pi_1$, IPFP constructs a sequence of path measures $(\sP^k)_{k\ge 0}$ by iteratively solving the pair of \emph{half-bridge} problems

-where $\sD(\cdot,\pi_1)$, respectively, $\sD(\pi_0,\cdot)$, denotes the space of path measures with final (resp., initial) marginal fixed to be $\pi_1$ (resp., $\pi_0$). \citet{ruschendorf1995iterative} proves that the sequence of iterates $\sP^k$ converges in total variation to $\sP_{\rm{SB}}$ as $k \to \infty$.
-IPFP can be thought of as an extension of Sinkhorn's algorithm to continuous state spaces, where the rescaling updates characteristic of Sinkhorn are replaced by iterated direct $\KL$ projections onto sets of distributions with fixed initial or final marginal \citep{essid2019trav}.
+where $\sD(\cdot,\pi_1)$ (resp., $\sD(\pi_0,\cdot)$) denotes the space of path measures with final (resp., initial) marginal $\pi_1$ (resp., $\pi_0$).
+Intuitively, each update in (\ref{eq:half-bridges}) performs a direct KL projection onto one of the constraint sets while staying as close as possible, in the sense of KL divergence, to the previous iterate.
+IPFP can be thought of as an extension of Sinkhorn's algorithm to continuous state spaces, where the rescaling updates characteristic of Sinkhorn are replaced by iterated direct KL projections onto sets of distributions with fixed initial or final marginal \cite{essid2019trav}.

-\textbf{Applications.} Suppose $\pi_0$ is given by a data distribution $\pdata$ and take $\pi_1$ to be an easy-to-sample distribution $\pprior$, e.g., $\pprior=\gN(0,\mI)$.
-The backward diffusion process associated with $\sP_{\rm{SB}}$ gives a model for sampling from $\pdata$.
-In practice, the IPFP iterates in (\ref{eq:half-bridges}) can be solved using an algorithm known as the diffusion Schr\"odinger bridge (DSB), developed by \cite{bortoli2021diffusion}.
-DSB relies on the following observation, which is a consequence of Girsanov's theorem: $\sP^{2k+1}$ is the path measure whose backward drift is equal to the time-reversal of the forward drift of $\sP^{2k}$, and $\sP^{2k+2}$ is the path measure whose forward drift is equal to the time-reversal of the backward drift of $\sP^{2k+1}$.
-Leveraging this fact, DSB solves for $\sP_{\rm{SB}}$ by training neural networks to learn the forward and backward drift functions associated with the IPFP iterates.
+Direct KL projections satisfy a Pythagorean theorem, from which it follows that the IPFP iterates converge to the Schr\"odinger bridge.
+More precisely, we have the following result: